KaiNorberg/PatchworkOS/README.md

 shell: pagefault at 0x40013b due to stack overflow at 0x7ffffff9af18
 ```

 All that happened is that the shell printed the exit status of the process, which is also a string and in this case is set to the note that killed the process.
-This is much more useful, as we can know the exact address and the reason for the fault.

 ### Mounting a Filesystem